FilipAlmstedt/CopySiteAssingment/README.md

 The result was very good.
 It became almot,if not identical to the original even doe the solution codewise might be different.

-JThe site was going to have SASS ass the styling extention tool to CSS.
+The site was going to have SASS ass the styling extention tool to CSS.
 In the scss-files I also use the concept of mixins and variables.

 En gulpfile fanns också för att kompilera och skapa minimerad CSS-fil (main.min.css).